Pope Francis Stays Silent Over Sex Abuse Claims

 According to Yahoo News UK, the letter was originally published by the National Catholic Register and only given to a few conservative Catholic websites.
 But now it’s being shared among groups that are unhappy with Pope Francis’ leadership.

 But as The Atlantic points out, Viganò has had a long, troubled history with the pope.
-In 2011 he was appointed the Vatican’s US ambassador and he mostly kept a low profile.
+In 2011 he was appointed the Vatican’s U.S. ambassador and he mostly kept a low profile.
 But some accused him of breaking protocol by appearing at an anti-gay marriage rally.
 Viganò was removed from his post as the apostolic nuncio in 2016 after being involved in a minor scandal.
 He arranged a visit between the pope and Kim Davis, the clerk from Kentucky who refused to perform gay marriages.
 Later the Vatican attempted to distance itself from this event.

 Pope Francis has also received significant criticism.
 Progressives in the Church feel he hasn’t done enough to address the issues of sexual abuse.
 Some countries have taken steps to put safety measures in place but many feel those measures have been poorly implemented.